Black Bag: Release

 In January 2024, Focus Features acquired the distribution rights to the film through a $60 million negative pickup deal.
 In July 2024, the studio scheduled the film for release on March 14, 2025.

 Reception

 Box office

-As of 7 May 2025, Black Bag has grossed $21.5 million in the United States and Canada, and $21.1 million in other territories, for a worldwide total of $42.7 million.
+Black Bag grossed $21.5 million in the United States and Canada, and $21.1 million in other territories, for a worldwide total of $42.7 million.

 In the United States and Canada, Black Bag was released alongside Novocaine, Opus, The Last Supper, and The Day the Earth Blew Up: A Looney Tunes Movie, and was projected to gross $7–8 million from 2,705 theaters during its opening weekend.
 The film earned $2.7 million on its first day, including an estimated $850,000 from Thursday night previews.
 It went on to debut with $7.6 million, placing second at the box office behind Novocaine.
 In its second weekend, the film grossed $4.3 million (a 44% decline), again finishing second, this time behind the debuting Snow White.
 It dropped out of the box office top ten in its fourth weekend.